Vaynbaum/great-ideas/README.md

 On the user data editing page, it is possible to change the surname, first name, place of residence and password.

 <img width="421" alt="image" src="https://user-images.githubusercontent.com/78900834/180063745-b7159669-d4b0-484f-854c-5fd5eabf4785.png">

+## Technologies in the project
+Frontend-part of the application is written using the Angular framework.

+Backend-the part of the application that allows you to upload photos is written using the Express framework.

+## How to start
+After downloading the project, you need to install the dependencies In the folders for frontend and for serverUnloadImg

+>npm install

+To run `frontend`, you need to write the command

+>npm run dev

+To run `serverUnloadImg`, you need to write the command

+>npm run server

+Open your browser at http://localhost:4200/